8 Water Damage in the House: Reasons, Impacts and Preventions

-- Musty and earthy smell in the house
+- Musty and earthy odor in the house

 These water damages cause to structural weakening, mold and mildew growth, damage to personal belongings, and potential health risks due to mold exposure.
 To prevent these water damages water issues should be fixed and the building envelope should be waterproofed using a waterproofing membrane.

-What are the Water Damages and Negative Impacts in the House?
+What are the Water Damages and Negative Impacts on the House?

-These are the 8 most negatively impacted water damages in the house.
+These are the 8 most negatively impacted water damage in the house.

-- Musty and earthy smell in the house
+- Musty and earthy odor in the house

 Negative impacts of mold and mildew growth in the house